 Willie said Sam never touched her in anger ever again.

 The second house &

 Sam was making a lot of money from selling beer

 at his beer store & bar and was able to buy Willie a new electric stove, new refrigerator and even a

 new deep-freezer.
 They also purchased their first living-room

 suit while living at E. Bandys.

-living there, Sam & Willie got “saved” and turned the beer joint
+living in the house on E. Bandys Rd, Sam & Willie got “saved” and turned the beer joint

 some chickens and William invited Sam & Willie to a revival at